 More information on SMS can be found here:

-The Queues widget enables users to have new callers placed into a queue if your extensions are already on a call.
+The Queues widget enables users to have new callers placed into a queue if your phone users are already on a call.
 The queue will hold the caller until it is able to be answered or has timed out, depending on the parameters of the queue, and is sent to voicemail or redirected elsewhere.
-Queues must have Jet extensions to be in use.
+Queues must have Jet phone users to be in use.

 Queue options include -